twhui/LiteFlowNet3/README.md

 5. Run the testing script.
 Flow fields (<code>MODEL</code>-0000000.flo, <code>MODEL</code>-0000001.flo, ... etc) are stored in the folder <code>/testing/results</code> having the same order as the image pair sequence.
 <pre><code>$ test_MODE.py img1_pathList.txt img2_pathList.txt results</code></pre>

-# Declaration
-The early version of LiteFlowNet3 was submitted to <a href="https://iccv2019.thecvf.com/"> ICCV 2019</a> for reviewing in March 2019.
-The improved work was offically published in <a href="https://eccv2020.eu/"> ECCV 2020 </a> in August 2020.
-We uploaded a preprint to <a href="https://arxiv.org/pdf/2007.09319.pdf"> arXiv</a> in July 2020.
-We are the first and the original authors to propose the aforementioned <a href="https://github.com/twhui/LiteFlowNet3#Contributions"> contributions </a> (including but not limited to the motivations and technical details) for optical flow estimation.